 Funky Farmhouse Collection

-She also has Pitchers, Berry Bowls, Platters, Pie Plates, Garlic Jars, and some amazing Flat Bowls, which I feature with my Vegan Cincinnati Chili and my Italian Peppers and Chickpeas.
+You’ll also find Pitchers, Berry Bowls, Platters, Pie Plates, Garlic Jars, and some amazing Flat Bowls, which I feature with my Vegan Cincinnati Chili and my Italian Peppers and Chickpeas.
 The flat bowls are perfect for plates of spaghetti, thick stews, smoothie bowls, oatmeal, or pie a la mode!

-Check out her entire Funky Farmhouse Collection, plus more, at Off Your Rocker Pottery.
+Check out the entire Funky Farmhouse Collection, plus more, at Off Your Rocker Pottery.

 And because Lindsay is so awesome, she’s giving all of YOU a 15% discount off your entire order.
 Use code “VeggieIns” when ordering.

 It’s not too early to start thinking about holiday gifts.
 I can think of several people, not to mention myself, who would love some unique dishware.
 Grab that discount code above and start checking off your list!